girishji/omnifunc-complete.vim/README.md

 |syntaxcomplete.vim|from syntax highlighting|
 |xmlcomplete.vim|XML (uses files in the xml directory)|

+These `omnifunc` functions are set automatically when file type is detected.
+User does not have to do anything.

 In addition, any user defined `omnifunc` can also be used for autocompletion.

 # Requirements